Phase One IQ4-150 Technical Basics

 That being said, you will certainly experience shorter battery life than the IQ3, but this isn’t a horrible concession to workflow, especially once XF power sharing is restored in future firmware release.
 I tested IQ4 vs IQ3 battery life and the IQ4 provided 1.5 hours of mixed use before a low-battery warning, and I was able to shoot 158 images while engaging Live View in 2 and 3 minute increments for a total of 15 minutes.
 At the conclusion of this test, the IQ3 still had 40% battery remaining.

-- XF Power Supply: As of firmware version 1.03.26, XF Power Sharing has been made available, and the XF Power Supply can plug in to provide it’s robust 24volts to support battery charging and zero downtime power.
+- XF Power Supply: As of firmware version 1.03.26, XF Power Sharing has been made available, and the XF Power Supply can plug in to provide power to the XF camera body only, or if plugged into the IQ4, can power only the IQ4. (including System 8.01.0 Firmware)

-- USB-C Tether: If you’re tethered via USB-C to USB-C, the IQ4 will auto negotiate power from the host computer, which is certainly additive to battery life. (full test results coming soon)
+- USB-C Tether: If you’re tethered via USB-C to USB-C, the IQ4 will auto negotiate power from the host computer, which is certainly additive to battery life.
+Whether the system stays up 100% or there is mild to moderate battery drain is entirely dependent on the host machine.

 - USB-C Power Supply or Battery: Also available is to simply plug your MacBook Pro USB-C power adapter directly into the IQ4, consuming the tether port, but providing battery charging to the unit.
 This is a good option if running an Ethernet tether without Power over Ethernet (PoE)